 To seek our expertise, all you have to do is simply select the service you need and upload your CAD files.
 We will take care of everything from quotation to production and delivery, cost-effectively and efficiently.
 Every rapid manufacturing process is transparent and will be synchronized in the cloud; you can track your order at any time.

-Q: How do you make fire resistant plastic?
+Q: How do you make fire-resistant plastic?

 A: You can make fire-resistant plastic by adding hydrated magnesium oxide or aluminum oxide alone or with phosphorus or bromine compounds to low-density polyethylene.
 When there’s a fire outbreak, the compounds decompose and absorb the fire energy, preventing the plastic from burning.

-Q: What is plastic fire resistance level?
+Q: What is the plastic fire resistance level?

-A: this is the ability of a plastic material to withstand a fire under test conditions for a certain period of time.
+A: this is the ability of plastic material to withstand a fire under test conditions for a certain period of time.